 Call for Papers

 The ACM Learning at Scale conference solicits original research paper submissions on methodologies, case studies, analyses, tools, or technologies for learning at scale, broadly construed.
 Five kinds of contributions will be accepted: Research Papers, Synthesis Papers, Work-in-Progress, Demonstrations, and Workshops.
-Accepted works must be presented at the conference and will be included in the proceedings.
+Accepted works must be presented at the conference and included in the proceedings (more details about these contributions can be found below).

-Paper submissions, reviewing and notification to authors will be handled using the conference page at Easy Chair.
-Submissions must be in PDF format, following the ACM 2-column proceedings template (Word or Latex), written in English, contain original work and not be under review for any other venue while under review for this conference.
+Paper submissions, reviewing and notification to authors will be handled using the conference page at Easy Chair (the link is coming soon!).
+Submissions must be in PDF format, anonymized for double-blind review (see below), follow the ACM 2-column proceedings template (Word or Latex), written in English, contain original work, and not be under review for any other venue while under review for this conference.
 The page limits for the different submissions exclude the pages used for references.
 For research and synthesis papers, the abstract must be submitted before the final contribution.
 The length of the abstract should not exceed 350 words.

 Accepted authors will have the option of presenting supplementary online materials to aid in their presentation.
 Presenters are encouraged to use their allotted conference time for activities or discussion in addition to delivering presentations or showing posters.
 We encourage best practices in open science as described in the Statement on Open Science below.